itod/pegkit/README.md

 …
 ```

-By default, whitespace chars are silently consumed by a tokenizer's PKWhitespaceState.
-To force reporting of PKTokens of type PKTokenTypeWhitespace containing the encountered whitespace chars as their stringValues (e.g. this would be necessary for a typical XML parser in which significant whitespace must be reported):
+By default, whitespace chars are silently consumed by a tokenizer's `PKWhitespaceState`.
+To force reporting of `PKToken`s of type `PKTokenTypeWhitespace` containing the encountered whitespace chars as their `stringValues` (e.g. this would be necessary for a typical XML parser in which significant whitespace must be reported):

 ```objc
 …